Sunday, July 31, 2011

 In the post THROUGH ETERNAL DEATH we dealt with Doskow's introduction to the first of the four chapters of Jerusalem, the one addressed 'To the Public'.
 The introduction to the second chapter, 'To the Jews', claims our attention now.

 Doscow ( William Blake's Jerusalem) makes clear that the second chapter is addressed to the level of consciousness represented by 'The Jews' and not by a historical group of people.
 In this chapter Albion is to experience the consequences of the religious error of practicing a religion based "codes of moral law that define sin and punishment, and second on the idea of an absent, invisible exiled God who dwells in chaos."
-Albion will be shown the alternation to this error: the possibility of assimilating a religion based on "codes of love, mutuality and acceptance and God as 'The Human Form Divine.'"
+Albion will be shown the alternative to this error: the possibility of assimilating a religion based on "codes of love, mutuality and acceptance and God as 'The Human Form Divine.'"
 (Page 72)

 Each chapter of Jerusalem begins with a full page plate which gives in symbolic pictorial language an introduction to the content of the chapter.
 Following the illustrative plate is a plate which addresses a particular group whose errors Blake wishes to explore.
 Next is the first page of the chapter which states in words and pictures the problem he is treating and its potential solution.